-The HOF is practically pure muscle and has little marbling which is what makes meat tender and juicy.
-Most people who buy it are making pot roast by simmering it for hours in liquid.
+The HOF is practically pure muscle and has little marbling, the kind of fat that makes meat taste tender and juicy.
+Most people who buy the HOF are making pot roast by simmering it for hours in liquid.
 But you want the Texas taste, right?
 If you must do a HOF, then try really really hard to get Certified Angus, USDA Choice, USDA Prime, or even Wagyu beef.
 They have better marbling.
-Choose a thick HOF, look for marbling and uniform thickness so one edge won’t dry out.
+Choose a thick HOF, and look for marbling and uniform thickness so one edge won’t dry out.
 If the meat is not on a plastic tray and you can flex it, select one that is floppy.
 The technique for cooking a small hunk is pretty much the same as cooking a packer.

 As with anything barbecue, there is controversy surrounding brisket.
 Pitmasters disagree on several major scores: